Flag of South Korea

 Annual Growth Rate by Period

-The population is currently contracting at a rate of -0% per year, pointing to deep structural challenges such as low birth rates and emigration.
+Population growth has effectively stalled at 0% annually, suggesting the country is approaching or has reached a demographic plateau.
 Deaths (6 per thousand) now equal or exceed births (4.5 per thousand), resulting in natural population decline.
 The population skews older, with 19.3% aged 65 or above and 10.6% under 15, signaling rising dependency ratios.

 1960-1965